-Kenya’s Indian Ocean coastline offers ideal conditions for chilling out.
-The most popular resorts are Diana, Malindi and Watamu.
-These resorts also boast a fine array of restaurants specialising in seafood and other international cuisines.
+Kenya’s Indian Ocean coastline offers ideal conditions for relaxation.
+The most popular resorts are Diana, Malindi, and Watamu.
+These resorts also boast a fine array of restaurants specializing in seafood and other international cuisines.

 The interior of Kenya is suited to a feet-up kind of holiday.
-The best way to keep a safari relatively relaxed is to visit fewer places and stay at least three nights at each of them to really immerse yourself in the environment and engage fully with the wildlife.
+The best way to keep a safari in Kenya relatively relaxed is to visit fewer places and stay at least three nights at each of them to truly immerse yourself in the environment and engage fully with the wildlife.